jrief/django-formset/docs/source/dialog-model-forms.rst

 previous section.
 They are named ``edit_reporter`` and ``add_reporter``.
 When clicked, they induce the opening of the dialog form as already explained.
 However, the button ``edit_reporter`` is when clicked, configured to "prefill" the form's content using the value of the field ``issue.reporter``.

-Prefilling is done by fetching the form's related data from the server and changing the field's values accordingly.
-Here the fields named ``id`` and ``full_name`` are filled with data fetched from the server.
+.. rubric:: ``prefillPartial(path.to.field)``

-This feature allows a user to first select a reporter, and then edit its content using the given dialog form.
+The action ``prefillPartial`` typically is used inside an ``activate(…)``-invocation.
+It is used to prefill a dialog form with data fetched from the server.
+Fetching this data is done by sending the value of the field ``path.to.field`` to the server.
+Implicitly this fetch operation also adds the path to the dialog form to be filled.
+The server then responds with the related data, here with a dictionary containing the values for the fields ``id`` and ``full_name``.
+This response then is applied to the given dialog form filling the fields with the values sent by the server.

-We also add the attribute ``df-disable=!issue.reporter`` to the button labled "Edit Reporter" in order to disable it when no reporter is selected.
+This feature allows a user to first select a reporter, and immediately edit its content using a dialog form.
+Here ee also add the attribute ``df-disable=!issue.reporter`` to the button labeled "Edit Reporter" in order to disable it when no reporter is selected.

 .. django-view:: 3_issue_collection
 	:caption: collection.py